-Cabrini will officially open its new $120 million clinical building, the Gandel Wing, at Cabrini Malvern on 4 June, with services to begin from 15 July.
+Cabrini has officially opened its new $120 million clinical building, the Gandel Wing, at Cabrini Malvern on 4 June, with services to begin from 15 July.

 The building’s completion signifies the end of nine years of planning and development to improve Cabrini’s facilities and provide an exceptional patient experience.

-The seven storey building will accommodate patients in the specialty areas of cancer, cardiac, geriatric care, emergency, infectious diseases, maternity and neurology.
+The seven storey building will accommodate patients in the specialty areas of cancer, cardiac, maternity, geriatric care, emergency and infectious diseases.

 It incorporates a new radiotherapy facility, located four levels below ground, with a linear accelerator to deliver radiation therapy to patients.
 This is the latest advancement in stereotactic radiation therapy and enables high doses of targeted radiation to treat multiple tumours in a much shorter period of time, sparing healthy tissue and often offering better overall survival and quality of life for patients.